SfS-ASCL/switchboard-tool-json-to-cmdi/README.md

 # switchboard-tool-json-to-cmdi

-Convert the a Switchboard tool description (in JSON) to the equivalent CMDI representation and viceversa.
+Converters between the Switchboard tool description JSON format and the equivalent CLARIAH CMDI representation.